juniorsundarCasual/TGT/vault/volume-2.chapter-083.md

 Jean nodded affirmatively and exhaled with mirth.
 "She is fun!"

-"The Young miss must not associate herself with people like her," Josie said morosely.
+"The Young Miss must not associate herself with people like her," Josie said morosely.

 "Why is that?"

-"The Young miss is of a higher stature and background!"
+"The Young Miss is of a higher stature and background!"
 Josie affirmed righteously.

 Jean hummed in thought, and followed up with a question, "Would mother avoid people "below her"?
 Is it right for a healer to discriminate against people just because they are of a different socio-economic class?"

-Josie immediately corrected herself by stating, "However the Young miss has more responsibilities!
-The Young miss is not just a prospective healer, she is also the next leader of the Rasmus Clan!"
+Josie immediately corrected herself by stating, "However the Young Miss has more responsibilities!
+The Young Miss is not just a prospective healer, she is also the next leader of the Rasmus Clan!"

 "It's still quite early to declare that..."
 Jean interjected with a wry intonation.

-"The Young miss must not get disheartened!
-This slave firmly believes that the Young miss is -"
+"The Young Miss must not get disheartened!
+This slave firmly believes that the Young Miss is -"

 ""destined to soar through the heavens!""
 Jean and Josie both said at the same time.
 Jean immediately followed up by asking, "What if I don't want to soar through the heavens?
 What if I just want to dwell in the world of mortals and make it better?"